Q&A: Antibiotic resistance

 Is it getting worse?

-Experts are concerned that we are reaching a point when some previously manageable infections will become untreatable with antibiotics.
+Experts are concerned that we are reaching a point where some previously manageable infections will become untreatable with antibiotics.

 The superbug MRSA is now resistant to so many drugs that it is already hard to treat.

-Recently, there have been reported cases of the sexually transmitted disease gonorrhoea that have been resistant to all the antibiotics normally used to manage this infection.
+Recently, there have been reported cases of the sexually transmitted disease gonorrhoea that have been resistant to all the antibiotics normally used to manage the infection.

 Similarly, we are seeing cases of multi-drug resistant TB and the emergence of threatening new resistant bacteria like New Delhi metallo-beta-lactamase (NDM-1).